-In today's world, inflation- and asset protection has become an order of the day, consequently real estate with its tangible value is becoming an ever so growing economic drive and the number one recommendation when it comes to capital-investment, simply because no other low-risk instruments generate the same yields and financial advisors have nothing else up their sleeves.
+In today's world, inflation- and asset protection has become an order of the day, consequently real estate with its tangible and crisis-proof value is an ever so growing economic drive and all the more the recommendation when it comes to capital-investment, simply because no other low-risk instruments generate the same yields and financial advisors have nothing else up their sleeves.

 With real estate as a capital investment there are not many factors that count, yet due to the big numbers involved, the few that do have a significant influence on whether the investment will perform or is doomed to fail from the very beginning.
 Too often private investors start off on the wrong foot because they are easily impressed by unique opportunities and promises by the selling party that all is just a walk in the park; so they can they see into the future … no!